 The Tourist Experience

 The major landmarks.
 The observation decks.
 The stuff that feels too obvious to bother with.
-That's exactly the point—I've optimized them out of my experience without actually experiencing them.

 Culinary Exploration